emimontesdeoca/emimontesdeoca.github.io/_posts/2020-01-21-automated-nuget-deployment-travis-ci.md

 [NuGet is the package manager for .NET](https://www.nuget.org/).
 The NuGet client tools provide the ability to produce and consume packages.
 The NuGet Gallery is the central package repository used by all package authors and consumers.

 NuGet is free, so you can sign up and pick up your API key and start uploading packages.
-They will be uploaded, verified and then listed for everyone.
+They will be uploaded, verified and then listed for **everyone**.

-## Get the API key
+# Get the API key

 In order to upload your package you will need to get your API key after the sign up, so go the [API keys page](https://www.nuget.org/account/apikeys) and create a new one.

 [![Image from Gyazo](https://i.gyazo.com/7509632471a35fb6b5b909699dec2520.png)](https://gyazo.com/7509632471a35fb6b5b909699dec2520)

-Keep in mind that the API key has an expiration fo 365 days.
-Then copy your key and store somewhere, as said in the page, you won't be able to see it again, and if you didn't save it you'll have to regenerate it.
+**Keep in mind that the API key has an expiration of 365 days.**

+Then copy your key and store it somewhere, as said in the page, you won't be able to see it again, and if you didn't save it you'll have to regenerate it.

 [![Image from Gyazo](https://i.gyazo.com/2feb401c84034706d12a59f03bd30136.png)](https://gyazo.com/2feb401c84034706d12a59f03bd30136)